The Rundown with Robin Thede

-The Rundown with Robin Thede was an American late-night talk show and variety television program that premiered on October 12, 2017, on BET.
+The Rundown with Robin Thede is an American late-night talk show and variety television program that aired on BET from October 12, 2017, to April 19, 2018.
 The show was hosted by comedian and writer Robin Thede, the former head writer and correspondent on The Nightly Show with Larry Wilmore.
 On July 25, 2018, it was announced that BET had canceled the series.

 Premise

-The Rundown with Robin Thede saw comedian Robin Thede's "take on the week's headlines in politics and pop culture with a fast-paced, no-holds-barred show that featured social commentary, sketch comedy and pop culture parodies."
+The Rundown with Robin Thede sees comedian Robin Thede's "take on the week's headlines in politics and pop culture with a fast-paced, no-holds-barred show that [features] social commentary, sketch comedy and pop culture parodies."

 Production

 Background

 Thede was a head writer and performer on The Nightly Show with Larry Wilmore.
 From 2015–16, she was the head writer for the first season and a half of The Nightly Show, the first African-American woman to hold that position on any late-night talk show.